VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-mvc/01-review-the-initial-project.md

 ## Congratulations

-You have now successfully executed the first step in this scenario.

 Now you've seen how to get started with Spring Boot development on Red Hat OpenShift Application Runtimes.
+In the next step you will create the Model and Controller portions of the web application.